sj-18/LF-Building-a-RISC-V-CPU-Core/README.md

 # Building a RISC-V CPU Core

 ## MY NOTES
-The "risc-v_shell.tlv" contains the TL-Verilog code written by me.
-The code can be copy-pasted in the editor tab in the [makeride.com](https://www.makerchip.com/sandbox/) IDE to simulate.
+The "risc-v_shell.tlv" file contains the TL-Verilog code written by me.
+The code can be copy-pasted in the editor tab in the [makerchip.com](https://www.makerchip.com/sandbox/) IDE to simulate.
 The VIZ and waveforms tab help analyze the CPU operation.

 # Course Description